8

 • Tensing and relaxing the muscles

-If you want to know how to destress the body, try yoga.
-Yoga provides a myriad of amazing benefits, including better stress management, increased flexibility, and more developed muscle tone.
+If you want to know how releasing physical tension in the body can help you reduce stress?
+Try a physical activity like yoga.
+It provides a myriad of amazing benefits, including better stress management, increased flexibility, and more developed muscle tone.

 Progressive muscle relaxation is another excellent tool for relaxing the body.
-To try it, start at the top of the head and work your way down to the toes.
+To try it, start at the top of the head and work your way down to the toes to elevate the body's stress response.
 Then, follow these steps.

 How to relax your muscles with progressive muscle relaxation: